StevenSavold/Gzip/README.md

 This is a module for the Jai programming language.
 It implements a gzip decompressor with a compressor in the works.

 ## Build the tests
-In the projects root folder, run the following command:
+In the projects tests folder, run the following command:
 ```shell
 jai build.jai
 ```